 Cross-industry CEO Alliance backs EU plan to cut carbon emissions by 55% by 2030

-"I am very pleased to have been able to exchange views today with the companies that provide solutions for the implementation of the Green Deal, the decarbonization of the economy, green transition and energy efficiency.
-As the European Commission prepares to present its “Fit for 55” energy and climate package with measures to reduce greenhouse gas emissions by 55% in 2030 and achieve carbon neutrality in 2050, the mobilization of industrial and economic players will be essential to achieving our climate objectives together. " said Clément Beaune, Secretary of State for European Affairs in the French government.
+"I am very pleased to have been able to exchange views today with the companies that provide solutions for the implementation of the Green Deal, the decarbonisation of the economy, green transition and energy efficiency.
+As the European Commission prepares to present its "Fit for 55" energy and climate package with measures to reduce greenhouse gas emissions by 55% in 2030 and achieve carbon neutrality in 2050, the mobilisation of industrial and economic players will be essential to achieving our climate objectives together." said Clément Beaune, Secretary of State for European Affairs in the French government.

 Volkswagen Group CEO Dr. Herbert Diess: "Climate change will remain our greatest challenge over the next years and decades.
 The CEO Alliance fully supports the EU Commission's climate goals, to which there is no alternative.
 Now it's time to shift the political discussions towards getting it done.
 In an unprecedented move, the CEO Alliance with its industry-leading companies from across Europe calls for a carbon pricing signal covering all emissions across industries and countries."